 How your business can benefit from Drones

-Drones or UAV’s are getting increasingly popular in a variety of different industries including but not limited to Building, Surveying, Photography, Agriculture, Security and Media.
+Drones or UAV’s are seeing increasing traction in a variety of different industries including Building, Surveying, Photography, Security, Emergency Services and Media.

-Despite being around for over five years now this new exciting technology is very much in its early stage when it comes to use-cases, and therefore we’ll more than likely see more and more new applications for Drones.
-It is expected that Drones will become a great tool for businesses to increase efficiency and perhaps more importantly, offer a way to reduce overall cost.
+Despite being around for over five years now this new exciting technology is very much in its early stage when it comes to use-cases, and therefore we’ll more than likely see more and more new applications for drones.
+It is expected that drones will become a great tool for businesses to increase efficiency and perhaps more importantly, offer a way to reduce overall cost.

 The Media industry was one of the first industries to benefit from Drones.

-Drones suddenly gave the average person the opportunity get amazing aerial footage at a fraction of the cost, compared to the time where you had to utilise manned aircrafts such as helicopters or light aeroplanes.
+Drones suddenly gave everyone the opportunity get amazing aerial footage at a fraction of the cost, compared to the time where you had to utilise manned aircrafts such as helicopters or light aeroplanes.
 News broadcasters, Hollywood Production Companies and National Broadcasters have all established or used drones teams to great effect.

-We now see small companies such as estate agents, wedding photographers offering unique photos from above, but also large film and advertisement companies now really see the potential, as it offers an incredible flexible and cost effective way to shoot amazing footage.
+We now see small companies such as estate agents, wedding photographers offering unique photos and video from above, but also large film and advertisement companies now really see the potential, as it offers an incredible flexible and cost effective way to shoot amazing footage and increase production value.